Quill-OS/inkbox-power-daemon/other/docs.md

 This file is only read by the GUI.
 If it's set to `true` (from the GUI power daemon settings) the power menu option of the eReader called 'Suspend' will be replaced by 'Deep sleep'.
 If this is clicked, `/run/ipd/sleepCall` will be created and `deepSleep` will be written to it instead of `sleep` (as it usually would).
 In this way inotify will be triggered, and the device will go to sleep, but with extra things, like:
 - `powersave` CPU governor, which will extend the time the device takes to wake-up, but the battery will live longer.

+### `10-chargerController`
+If this file exists and contains a valid path, it will be runned every time the charger is runned, and it will wait for that program to stop.
+Usefull if you are crazy and control your charger current using i2c, or just want to switch usb to host mode. https://github.com/Szybet/Charger-controller

 ### `updateConfig`
 If `true` is written to this file, the daemon will update all its variables on-the-fly, then write `false` to this file.